RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 4 solution guide.md

 **Proof by induction.** The base case is $n=1$.
 In this case $3^1 - 1 = 2$, which is even.
 Assume that for some positive integer $k$, $3^k - 1$ is even.
 This means that there exists an integer $m$ such that $3^k - 1 = 2m$.
 This implies that $3^k = 2m+1$.
 We want to show that $3^{k+1} - 1$ is even.
 We have:

 $$3^{k+1} - 1 = 3 \cdot 3^k - 1 = 3(3^k) - 1 = 3(2m + 1) - 1 = 6m + 2 = 2(3m + 1).$$

 Thus $3^{k+1} - 1$ is even, and we have shown that if $P(k)$ is true, then $P(k+1)$ is true.
 By the principle of mathematical induction, $P(n)$ is true for all positive integers $n$.

 ### Notes

-- Several submissions left off the important phrase "is even" from the predicate, inductice hypothesis, and inductive step.
-Note that just the expression $3^n - 1$ is not a predicate.
+- Several submissions left off the important phrase "is even" from the predicate, inductive hypothesis, or inductive step.
+Note that the expression $3^n - 1$ by itself is not a predicate.
 A predicate is a statement that can be true or false depending on the value of the variable.
 The statement $3^n - 1$ is not a statement that can be true or false, it is just an expression.
-Similarly, in the inductive hypothesis, the statement "for some positive integer $k$, $3^k - 1$" does not make sense because we cannot "assume $3^k - 1$".
+Since it cannot be true or false, we can neither "assume" it nor "prove" it.
+For example in the inductive hypothesis, the statement "for some positive integer $k$, $3^k - 1$" does not make sense because we cannot "assume $3^k - 1$".
 We have to assume that something is *true about* $3^k - 1$, namely that it is even.
 - Some submissions had an incorrect base case, commonly $n=0$.
 This is not the base case because the proposition is claimed to be true "for all positive integers", and $0$ is not a positive integer.

 ## Learning Target 10